Department-70/XAI_CODS/README.md

 ![Decision_Hierarchy_Decisions_and_Messages](Decision_Hierarchy_Decisions_and_Messages.png)

 *Layer 3 is highlighted.
 Stretch goal if object identification from feature maps for shadow[^5], limb, eye, and mouth[^6] is doable.
+A separate module will be required to identify object parts and be trained[^7].